larevolucia/chaptr/README.md

 * **Responsive Hero Banner**: A full‑width banner at the top establishes brand tone and provides instant visual context.
 * **Clear Purpose Blurb**: A short, centered description directly beneath the banner explains what NextChaptr does and who it’s for.
 * **Primary Actions Up Front**: Prominent entry points to start searching books or sign up/log in, keeping the first‑run path obvious.
-* **Browse by Genre**: Category tiles allow users to jump straight to a filtered browse view for a given genre.
+* **Browse by Genre**: Category tiles allow users to jump straight to a filtered search view for a given genre.

 ### Search & Browse (API First)